ZeZeZoZep/IoT-Project-2024/README.md

 There's still the need to create some kind of patrolling system for the sensors.

+### update 3
+- added environmental variables to manage different scenarios to thest the simulation with

+To make the variable works, create a ".env" file inside the root directory of the project and insert there the variables needed in the format "NAME=value".
+Make sure to have python-dotenv installed in the system.

 ## Launching the Simulation

 You can start the simulation displayed in the image with the command: